translation/angular/README.md

 ### Sync

-To push new translatable source keys/strings and get translations from Translation.io, simply run:
+Push new translatable source keys/strings and get translations from Translation.io with:

 ~~~bash
 # NPM